 The IAEA Coordinated Research Activities (CRAs) are long-established and have encouraged and assisted research in the peaceful application of atomic energy.
 Many RCA GPs have participated extensively in the IAEA CRAs and it could be advantageous, if the criteria and procedures adopted by the RCARO in any support for research projects within the RCA programme, were similar.
 A fact sheet outlining the proposed RCA CRPs is given in Annex 1.

 The RCA Programme in the 1980s and 1990s had had an extensive research programme supported through the IAEA CRAs but this had not been sustained into the 2000s.
+This was a consequence of the transfer of responsibility for the RCA Programme from the then Department of Nuclear Applications to the Department of Technical Cooperation, because research projects could not be funded through the TC programme.

 As set out in the 2014 revision of the RCA Guidelines and Operating Rules (GoR), the objective of the programme in the framework of the RCA is the promotion and coordination of cooperative research, development and training projects in nuclear science and technology, covering subjects in the fields of isotope and radiation applications in agriculture, human health, industry, hydrology, and terrestrial and marine environments.
-The stated objective of the RCA Programme is: the promotion and coordination of cooperative research, development and training projects in nuclear science and technology, covering subjects in the fields of isotope and radiation applications in agriculture, human health, industry, hydrology, and terrestrial and marine environments.

 The two streams identified in the RCA Programme are: Cooperative Projects and Coordinated Research Projects.
 The objectives for the Coordinated Research Projects are described as essentially networks of national research institutions which work within an operational framework for research with a similar and well defined regional theme or problem focus that is relevant to, or can be resolved through, nuclear science and technology.